hthroop/MonusGRaMPS/src/ReadMe.md

 Files present in this folder:

 ANPP_rootbiomass.qmd:
 Analysis of ANPP and rootbiomass data.
-This code performs calculations, statistical analyses, and outputs figures.
+This code performs calculations, statistical analyses, and outputs bar plots.
 Compiled by Heather Throop

 EnzymeAnalysis.R